 Export Market Development Grants

-The Federal Government's Export Market Development Grants Scheme (EMDG) provides assistance to small and medium Australian businesses to develop export markets by reimbursing part of their export promotional expenses.
+The Australian Government's Export Market Development Grants Scheme (EMDG) assists small and medium Australian businesses to develop export markets by reimbursing part of their export promotional expenses.

 Grant Finder directory

-The Federal Government's Grant Finder is a searchable database of grants and funding programs.
+The Australian Government's Grant Finder is a searchable database of grants and funding programs.

 Small Business Centres

-They can help with a range of advice and support for businesses, including:
+They can also help with advice and support for businesses, including: